RobotLocomotion/drake/drake/doc/from_source.rst

 Locations of Build and Install Directories
 ==========================================

+This section contains information about where Drake's build artifacts are located.
+They assume you are following the official from-source build instructions given above.
+The locations will differ if you're building Drake using an alternative method, e.g., completely out of source.

 Builds based on `Make <https://www.gnu.org/software/make/>`_ and `Ninja <https://ninja-build.org/>`_ place build artifacts in ``drake-distro/build/``.
 Externally visible build artifacts are placed in